danielfdickinson/image-handling-mod-hugo-dfd/exampleSite/content/post/images-from-page-bundle/index.md

 imageFeaturedAlt: "A black backwards pointing arrow with a red 'stop' circle over the top"
 ---

 There should be only one.
-It should be cut off at 630px height.
+It should be full width to a maximum of screen width.

 {{< show-featured-images "metadata" >}}